 The Fogler Library Special Collections Department was established in 1970 as a repository for Maine-related material.
 Virtually all available printed bibliographical, historical, and descriptive works on the state as well as literary titles by Maine authors are housed in this department.

 Books, pamphlets, state documents, and other forms of printed material provide extensive coverage of Maine’s cities, towns, counties, people and institutions.
 These printed resources are complemented by a substantial body of original source materials.
 While the collections are largely Maine-related, some material pertaining to broader subject areas, such as maritime history, are also found in the department.
-Our Holdings Page provides more about our collections.
+Our Collections Page provides more about our collections.
 Finding Aids for our larger manuscript collections are also available online.

 Please review our policies before coming in person to use the collection.
 Most of our boxed manuscript collections, newspapers, and ledgers are housed in the Library Annex.
 We require one week’s notice in order to make those materials available.